Soda Firing Workshop with Louis Reilly

 See Louis' work at louisreillystudio.com

-Participants will have an in-depth and hands-on opportunity to learn how to fire the KC Clay Guild Soda Kiln.
+Participants will have an in-depth and hands-on opportunity to learn how to fire the KC Clay Guild Soda Kiln using custom clay bodies.

 Students create pots using Louis' custom clay body and have them bisque fired.
-Students will have access to studio to make pieces.
+Students will have free access to studio to make pieces.
 Pieces with smooth surfaces, broad planes, and clean shapes will take on the most dynamic surfaces.
 Pieces with texture also look great and will have really nice contrast.

 -Short lecture on loading and firing the kiln